-    The recipe uses two cups of shredded pattypan squash, and is a great way to use up some of that summer bounty.
+The recipe uses two cups of shredded pattypan squash and is a great way to use up some of that summer bounty.

 If you aren’t familiar with pattypan squash it looks like a flying saucer.
 If you are using a different variety of squash or zucchini, you should squeeze out the excess moisture.

 I used a Kitchen Aid shredding attachment to shred the squash because I’m lazy like that.
-I cut the squash in four pieces (from the top) scooped out the seeds and then feed the squash into the kitchen aid shredding attachment skins and all.
+I cut the squash into four pieces (from the top) scooped out the seeds and then feed the squash into the kitchen aid shredding attachment skins and all.

 - 2 cups flour